zachwhaley/squashed-merge-message/README.md

 [FireFox](https://addons.mozilla.org/en-US/firefox/addon/squashed-merge-message/)

+## GitHub Enterprise
+Click on the squash icon and select *Enable Squashed Merge Message on this domain* to enable the extension on your custom GitHub Enterprise domain.

 ## Refined GitHub Compatibility
 In order for this extension to work with Refined GitHub you need to disable the `clear-pr-merge-commit-message` feature.